-1. Homestead Schools is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
-Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.
+1. Homestead Schools is a private institution approved to operate by the California Bureau for Private Postsecondary Education, (BPPE).
+Approval to operate means compliance with state standards as set forth in the California Code, Education Code (CEC) and Title 5 of the California Code of Regulations (CCR).
+The institution may not imply that the Bureau endorses programs and that Bureau approval means the institution exceeds minimum state standards.